Split, Croatia: Other sports

+Nightlife

+Split has a vibrant music scene with various venues and events, including the renowned Split Festival and numerous clubs and bars with live music, particularly during the summer.

+British Travel vlog and magazine "Gap360" named Split 6th best party destination in Europe, among side Berlin, Mykonos, Amsterdam, Ibiza.
+Since 2013, Split was a host city for American electronic festival Ultra Music Festival and its division for Europe - Ultra Europe.
+In addition to its main stage and event - which was held on Poljud Stadium (until 2019), the Ultra Europe also holds party events on Croatian islands of Brač, Hvar and Vis.
+Ever since its opening, the city of Split welcomed more than 200,000 people annually.
+The Ultra Europe Festival in Split has been visited by 1,3 million visitors over the past ten years, including people from around forty countries around the world, including the countries of the European Neighborhood, like Poland, Germany, Slovakia, Russia and Czech Republic.

+In addition to its main music festival, the Split offers numerous discotheques and night clubs amongst the City Center or on the beaches.
+In 2023, Split opened its first LGBTQ+ club.
+A more traditional Croatian nightlife experience, accompanied by traditional Croatian traditional, pop music, klape and recently rap, dance and trap music.

 Transportation

 Split is an important transport center for Dalmatia and the wider region.
 In addition to the Zagreb-Split freeway (A1), the traffic along the Adriatic coast on the Adriatic Highway from Rijeka to Dubrovnik flows through the city.
 The local public transport company Promet Split runs bus lines in the city and into the surroundings.
 There is no tram since the city is unsuitable for it due to its hilly geography.

-The Split Airport in Kaštela, located about 20 km outside of Split, is the second largest in Croatia in terms of passenger numbers (3,301,930 in 2019).
+The Split Airport in Kaštela, located about 20 km outside of Split, is the second largest in Croatia in terms of passenger numbers (3.62 million in 2024).
 It has services to national and some European destinations year-round and sees lots of additional seasonal connections in the summer.

 The Port of Split, which serves 4 million passengers every year, is the third busiest port in the Mediterranean.
 It connects Split to the nearby central Dalmatian islands Brač, Hvar and Šolta, as well as the more distant Vis, Korčula, Mljet and Lastovo.
 There are also routes to Rijeka, Dubrovnik, and Ancona in Italy and additional seasonal routes to further destinations in Italy.
 Split is also becoming a major cruise ship destination, with over 260 ship visits, carrying 130,000 passengers.